dasandata/Open_HPC/Document/User Guide/3_access/README.md

 # Show who is logged on and what they are doing.
 w

-# Tell how long the system has been running.
+# Tell how long the system has been running & CPU load average
 uptime

 # provides monitoring and management capabilities for each of NVIDIA's devices